Is Neem As Good As It Seems?!

 Homemade Neem Oil Hair Masks

-Still not sure how to use your neem oil?
-Well, here’s a quick recipe that you can try out once or twice a week to boost hair growth.
-You’re welcome. 😉
+Still not sure how to apply neem oil to your hair?
+Well, here’s a quick diluted neem oil recipe that you can try out once or twice a week to boost hair growth.
+You’re welcome.

 You’ll need: